 Looking for the right size in the right district

-A neighbourhood, an ambience
+A neighborhood, an atmosphere

-There are the very commercial districts (Ternes, Rue Clerc, Rue du Poteau …); those which are very touristy (Eiffel Tower, Saint Michel, Montmartre, etc.); the quietest areas (Auteuil, Invalides, etc.), those which are “green”(Monceau, Buttes Chaumont, Luxembourg, etc.); the liveliest (Latin Quarter, Bastille, République, Champs Elysees, etc.); the more “bobo” (Canal Saint Martin, Marsh, etc.) … each district of Paris has a personality all its own.
+There are the very commercial districts (Ternes, Rue Clerc, Rue du Poteau …), the very touristy (Eiffel Tower, Saint Michel, Montmartre, etc.), the more peaceful areas (Auteuil, Invalides, etc.), those which are greener (Monceau, Buttes Chaumont, Luxembourg, etc.), the more lively (Latin Quarter, Bastille, République, Champs Elysees, etc.) and the more “bobo” (Canal Saint Martin, Marsh, etc.).
+Each district of Paris has its own personality.

 There is no reason why you should not be able to find the perfect neighborhood to live in Paris, whether you’re a student, a family or a young professional.